iamdylanavery/perfect_dark_XBLA_textures_to_PC/README.md

     data/ext_tex/ directory.
 4. Launch the game and enjoy!

+### Remember: You MUST be using the External HD Textures mod by `rafccq` or else this does nothing.

 ### Credits

   - Dodylectable - Developed the Noesis Python extraction plugin mapping the